Distinguished Professor of Mechanical Engineering

-Oliver M. O’Reilly is a professor in the Department of Mechanical Engineering and Interim Vice Provost for Undergraduate Education at the University of California at Berkeley.
+Oliver M. O’Reilly is the Vice Provost for Undergraduate Education, the Faculty Athletics Representative, and a Distinguished Professor of Mechanical Engineering at the University of California at Berkeley

 He received his B.E. in Mechanical Engineering from the National University of Ireland, Galway (NUIG).
 Subsequently, he received his M.S. and Ph.D. degrees in Theoretical and Applied Mechanics from Cornell University.
 At Cornell, he studied under Phil Holmes and Frank Moon.
 After spending two years as a postdoc at the Institut für Mechanik at ETH-Zürich under Jürg Dual, he joined the faculty in Mechanical Engineering at Cal in 1992.
 He has previously served as the Chair and Vice Chair of the Berkeley Division of the Academic Senate and as an Associate Dean for Graduate Education in the Division of Computing, Data Science, and Society.